 From this study there were two intriguing secondary findings.
-The first arises from the fact that it included not just the Iowa programme but also an alternative family skills programme.
-This ran over five rather than seven sessions and in just one did children participate as well as their parents.
-As its title (Preparing for the Drug-Free Years) suggests, it was also more directly aimed at preventing substance use.
-Yet, in contrast to the less substance-focused Strengthening Families, at the last follow up it had failed to prevent children starting to use any of the substances included in the analysis and only with respect to drinking had it significantly reduced frequency of use.3 up it made no difference to drinking outcomes whether children had attended at least half the sessions, and at the four-year follow-up whether they had attended any at all made no difference to any of the substance use measures.
-The presumption was that though just a third of their year group, the influence of children and families who went through the programme had spread to other children and families at the same schools via reduced 'peer pressure' to start using.
+The first arises from that fact that it included not just the Iowa programme but also an alternative family skills programme.
+This ran over five rather than seven sessions and in just one did children participate as well as parents.
+As its title (Preparing for the Drug-Free Years) suggests, it was also more directly oriented to preventing substance use.
+Yet, in contrast to the less substance-focused Strengthening Families, at the last follow up it had failed to prevent children starting to use any of the substances included in the analysis and only with respect to drinking had it significantly reduced frequency of use.

+The second is that whether families actually attended the Strengthening Families sessions seemed not to matter.
+At the two-year follow-up it made no difference to drinking outcomes whether children had attended at least half the sessions, and at the four-year follow-up whether they had attended any at all made no difference to any of the substance use measures.
+The presumption was that though they constituted just a third of their year group, the influence of children and families who went through the programme spread to other children and families at the same schools via reduced 'peer pressure' to start using.